ducdiep79/CasperLabs/docs/CONTRACTS.md

 * Install [`rustup`](https://rustup.rs/).
 * Build the [`casperlabs-client`](BUILD.md#build-the-client).

-If you build from source, you will need to add the build directories to your `PATH`.
+If you build from source, you will need to add the build directories to your `PATH`, for example:

-For example:
 ```
 export PATH="<path-to-CasperLabs-repo>/client/target/universal/stage/bin:$PATH"
 ```